The translation of this document is outdated.

 Section 12.
 Supervisory Bodies

-(1) The Consumer Rights Protection Centre shall supervise,
+(1) The Consumer Rights Protection Centre, State Data

-within the competence thereof, the circulation of information
+shall supervise the circulation of information society services

 (2) Supervisory bodies shall provide service providers and

-service recipients with information regarding the procedures for
+service recipients with information on the procedures for the

 [10 November 2005]